UMCollab/ODM/README.md

 # ODM

-ODM is a set of tools for administratively downloading content from OneDrive to a local directory tree without the involvement of the end user.
+ODM is a set of tools for administratively downloading content from OneDrive or Box to a local directory tree without the involvement of the end user.
 It also includes tools for administratively uploading local files to OneDrive or Google Drive.

 As a set of relatively low-level tools, ODM is not designed to be a turnkey solution for migrating data.
 Some examples of how you might